-Spilsbury Gallery: Featured Artist: Nik Ajazi, The Spilsbury Gallery is a cooperative gallery run by Arts Club members.
-Other participating artists include; Lorna Aldrich, Gloria Benedetto, Camilla Bozzoli, Vicki Doyle, Larry Jarvik, Martine Khadr-Van Schoote, Peggy McNutt, C. Pamela Palco, Carol Porter, Earl Tester, Lou Tanner, and Jonathan Zuck.
+Spilsbury Gallery: The club’s cooperative Spilsbury Gallery will feature work by Lucretia Tanner.
+Other participating artists include; Nik Ajazi, Lorna Aldrich, Gloria Benedetto, Camilla Bozzoli, Vicki Doyle, Susanne Eisinger, Larry Jarvik, Martine Khadr-Van Schoote, Peggy McNutt, C. Pamela Palco, Carol Porter, Earl Tester, Lou Tanner, and Jonathan Zuck

 (Validated parking National Parking Garage (on 20th street, between I and K.)

 4 Luther W. Brady Art Gallery